Dom Mintoff

-Dominic Mintoff (Duminku Mintoff /mt/; often called il-Perit, "the Architect"; 6 August 1916 – 20 August 2012) was a Maltese socialist politician, architect, and civil engineer who was leader of the Labour Party from 1949 to 1984, and was 8th Prime Minister of Malta from 1955 to 1958, when Malta was still a British colony, and again, following independence, from 1971 to 1984.
-His tenure as Prime Minister saw the creation of a comprehensive welfare state, nationalisation of large corporations, a substantial increase in the general standard of living and the establishment of the Maltese republic, but was later on marred by a stagnant economy, a rise in authoritarianism and outbreaks of political violence.
+Dominic Mintoff (Duminku Mintoff /mt/; often called il-Perit, "the Architect"; 6 August 1916 – 20 August 2012) was a Maltese socialist politician, architect, and civil engineer who was leader of the Labour Party from 1949 to 1984, and was Prime Minister of Malta from 1955 to 1958, when Malta was still a British colony, and again, following independence, from 1971 to 1984.
+His tenure as Prime Minister saw the creation of a comprehensive welfare state, nationalisation of large corporations, a substantial increase in the general standard of living and the establishment of the Maltese republic, but was later on marred by accusations of authoritarianism.

 Early life and education

 Mintoff was born on 6 August 1916, the third-born and eldest male sibling of nine, born to Lawrence (or Laurence) "Wenzu" Mintoff (who hailed from an old Gozitan family) and his wife, Concetta Farrugia (known in Maltese as Ċetta tax-Xiħ).
 He was baptised the next day in his hometown Bormla in the Sanctuary of the Immaculate Conception.
 His father was a local cook employed by the British Royal Navy and his mother was reputed to have been a pawn broker or money lender.
 He attended a seminary but did not join the priesthood.
 One of his brothers did become a priest, however, and one of his sisters became a nun.
 Dom enrolled at the University of Malta.
 He graduated with a Bachelor of Science and, later, as an architect and civil engineer (1937).
-That same year he was awarded a Rhodes Scholarship and pursued his studies at Hertford College, Oxford, where he earned a Masters in Science and Engineering in 1939.
+That same year he was awarded a Rhodes Scholarship and pursued his studies at Hertford College, Oxford, where he earned a master's degree in engineering science in 1939.

-Political career
+Political career (1935–1998)

 Early political career (1935–1949)

-After a brief stint as an official of the Bormla Labour Party club, Mintoff was Labour's Secretary General between 1935 and 1945 (resigning briefly to pursue his studies abroad).
+After serving as the assistant secretary of Bormla Labour Party club from the age of 19, Mintoff was served as Labour's Secretary General from 1935 till 1939 and from 1944 till 1945, resigning from 1939-1944 to pursue his studies at the University of Oxford.

 He was first elected to public office in 1945 to the Government Council.
 In the same year, Mintoff was elected Deputy Leader of the Party with a wide margin that placed him in an indisputable position as the successor, if not a challenger, to party leader Paul Boffa.
 After Labour's victory at the polls in 1947, he was appointed Deputy Prime Minister and Minister of Public Works and Reconstruction, overseeing large post-War public projects.